blockpilgrim/poc2/project-charter.md

 This strategic shift is driven by the critical need to overcome the scalability limitations, maintenance overhead, and branding inflexibility inherent in the previous multi-instance approach.
 Partner Portal v2.0 aims to deliver a unified, scalable, and maintainable solution that efficiently supports our expanding operations across multiple U.S. states, each represented as an "Initiative."

 A core tenet of this project is to **preserve and potentially enhance the existing lead management capabilities** currently valued by our external partner organizations.
-This includes secure access to assigned leads, comprehensive dashboard views with filtering and search, detailed lead information management, and role-based access control tailored to their organizational context (e.g., Foster/Volunteer).
+This includes secure access to assigned leads, comprehensive dashboard views with filtering and search, detailed lead information management, and role-based access control tailored to their organizational context (e.g., differentiating access for Foster and Volunteer journeys, and scoping visibility to specific organizations or network-wide).

 The new architecture, detailed herein, emphasizes clear separation of concerns, API-first design, robust security through initiative-based data segregation, and dynamic theming.
 This will provide a modern, reliable, and intuitive interface for our partners, significantly reducing operational burdens and accelerating the delivery of future improvements.